Master the Art of Silver Printing: Techniques for High-Quality Prints

 Development Techniques

-Exposition and Development
+Exhibition and Development

 Use an enlarger to expose your photographic paper to the negative.
 Adjust the exposure time to optimize the brightness and contrast of the image.
 Develop the paper in specific chemistries following precise times to ensure consistency of results.

-Fixation and Washing
+Fixing and Washing

 After developing, fix the image to make it permanent and wash the paper thoroughly to remove any chemical residue, which will extend the durability of your prints.